modigida/GymShop/README.md

 <img src="Images/LogIn.png" alt="Login page" width="500" >

+Usrs can log in as either administrators or customers.
+New customers can register directly on the website.
+Administrators have acecss to management features such as editing products and monitoring orders.
+To test the admin featurs, you can use the following credentials:

+**Email:** admin@admin.com

+**Password:** Lösenord

 <img src="Images/Customers.png" alt="View all customers on admin page" width="1000" >

 Data is stored in SQL Server, following the three normal forms to ensure performance and integrity.
 The backend is structured using the